kamailio/kamailio-wiki/docs/cookbooks/devel/transformations.md

 ## SQL Transformations

-:fire:**IMPORTANT**: The transformations in this class are exported by the **sqlops** module.
+🔥**IMPORTANT**: The transformations in this class are exported by the **sqlops** module.

 ### {sql.val}